dtsomp/howto_dpkg/README.md

 * Update ./DOC/copyright
 * Update the manpage (./DOC/man)
 * Update the changelog.
-This is not needed, so it's skipped by default.
+This is not required, so it's skipped by default.
- + update ./DOC/changelog
+ + update ./DOC/changelog as you see fit
  + Include the file in the package:
   - edit build.sh
   - go to `# changelog` section
   - uncomment as needed
 * Update the Debian changelog.
 By default this is the git log.
- + update ./DOC/changelog.Debian
+ + update ./DOC/changelog.Debian as you see fit
  + edit build.sh
-  - go to `# changelog.Debian` section
+ + go to `# changelog.Debian` section
-  - comment-uncomment as needed
+ + comment-uncomment as needed

+Lintian will probably complain about the formatting in the changelog files.
+That's ok, lintian complains a lot.

 ## Building the package